 Election Period The period commencing at the time that nominations close on nomination day and ending at 6.00pm on Election Day.
-For the 2020 elections, the election period will apply from 22 September Inappropriate 2020 until 6:00pm on Saturday, 24 October 2020 inclusive.
-As defined in Section 69(2)(c), (d) and (3) of the Act and detailed below: Decision a) decisions that the Council considers could be reasonably deferred until the next Council is in place; b) decisions that the Council considers should not be made during an election period; and c) decisions that would enable the use of Council resources in a way that is intended to influence, or is likely to influence, voting at the election.
-Major Decision As defined in Section 69(2)(a) and (b) of the Act and detailed below: a) decisions relating to the appointment or remuneration of a Chief Executive Officer, but not to the appointment of remuneration of an Acting Chief Executive Officer and b) decisions that commit Council to expenditure exceeding one per cent of the Council's income from general rates, municipal charges and service rates and charges in the preceding financial year (approximately \$1.2 million in 2020-2021) Officer Responsible In respect of a report to a meeting of Council or a Delegated Committee, means the member (or acting member) of the Executive Management Team responsible for authorising the report.
-Staff, Council staff, or staff member means any employee of Council whether permanent or temporary or casual, and includes contractors, and volunteers carrying out work for or on behalf of Knox City Council
+For the 2020 elections, the election period will apply from 22 September 2020 until 6:00pm on Saturday, 24 October 2020 inclusive.
+Inappropriate As defined in Section 69(2)(c), (d) and (3) of the Act and detailed below: Decision 7.5 defined in decitor 65(2)(6), (d) and (5) of the 7.6t and detailed below.
+Decision a) decisions that the Council considers could be reasonably deferred until the next Council is in place; b) decisions that the Council considers should not be made during an election period; and c) decisions that would enable the use of Council resources in a way that is intended to influence, or is likely to influence, voting at the election.
+Major Decision As defined in Section 69(2)(a) and (b) of the Act and detailed below: decisions relating to the appointment or remuneration of a Chief Executive Officer, but not to the appointment of remuneration of an Acting Chief Executive Officer and decisions that commit Council to expenditure exceeding one per cent of the Council's income from general rates, municipal charges and service rates and charges in the preceding financial year (approximately \$1.2 million in 2020-2021) Officer In respect of a report to a meeting of Council or a Delegated Committee, Responsible means the member (or acting member) of the Executive Management Team responsible for authorising the report.
+Staff, Council staff, means any employee of Council whether permanent or temporary or casual, or staff member and includes contractors, and volunteers carrying out work for or on behalf of Knox City Council